 If you’re the kind of person who adds habanero sauce and crushed red pepper flakes to everything, take a step back.
 Spicy foods boost your serotonin levels, making you feel happier and easing pain.
 However, don’t make your meals too hot.
 Unfortunately, spicy foods can elevate your blood pressure.

-If you are planning to incorporate spicy foods into your meal plan after your breast augmentation, take your blood pressure after eating a spicy meal to ensure your desired meal does not elevate your blood pressure to within an unhealthy range.
+If you are planning to incorporate spicy foods into your meal plan after your Breast Augmentation in Folsom, CA, take your blood pressure after eating a spicy meal to ensure your desired meal does not elevate your blood pressure to within an unhealthy range.

 Learn More Post-Op Tips and Tricks Today

-Would you like to learn more about how to care for your new body after breast augmentation?
+Would you like to learn more about how to care for your new body after breast augmentation Folsom, CA?
 If so, please contact us today at Nuance Cosmetic Surgery in Folsom, CA to schedule your initial consultation.
 Conveniently located just 23 miles from Sacramento, CA, we are proud to serve every community in Sacramento County.